jonlabelle/Trimmer/README.md

 Trimmer
 =======

-A [Sublime Text 2](http://www.sublimetext.com) plugin that removes trailing whitespace from lines and saves the document.
+A [Sublime Text 2](http://www.sublimetext.com) plugin that removes trailing whitespace from the end of each line.

-Trimmer should be used as alternative to the built-in setting, `trim_trailing_white_space_on_save`, for explicitly controlling when trim and save is performed. *See the [Usage](#usage) section for more information*.
+Trimmer can also be used as alternative to the built-in setting, `trim_trailing_white_space_on_save`, for explicitly controlling when trimming is performed. *See the [Usage](#usage) section for more information*.

 Installation
 ------------